-Notes: --------
+Notes ------- --

-Include the person with dementia in solution discussions
+Include the person at risk in solution discussions

-If you are a caregiver remember to include the person with dementia in this conversation -what are their thoughts about possible technology solutions?
-Including the person with dementia in the conversation can help in finding solutions the individual is comfortable with and that are appropriate for their needs.
+If you are a caregiver remember to include the person you care for in this conversation - what are their thoughts about possible technology solutions?
+Including the person at risk in the conversation can help in finding solutions the individual is comfortable with and that are appropriate for their needs.
 Making sure everyone is comfortable is an ongoing process.
-It is also important to explore when the person living with dementia feels that technology should not be used.
+It is also important to explore when the person at risk feels that technology should not be used.

-Consider including information about your conversations with the person living with dementia and their thoughts and decisions around technology in their personal directive.
+Consider including information about your conversations with the person at risk and their thoughts and decisions around technology in their personal directive.
 This can help to ensure that those decisions are respected in the future.